-AT&T pulls down 28.8Mbps speeds in LTE test, says you'll be able to do the sameAlex Wagner - Deputy Managing Editor, News Desk
+AT&T pulls down 28.8Mbps speeds in LTE test, says you'll be able to do the sameAlex Wagner - Editorial Director of News and Content

 AT&T may not be rolling out its LTE network until later this year, but today the carrier took some time to show off what that network will be capable of.
 Using a multiple-input and multiple-output (MIMO) antenna with both 700MHz and AWS frequencies, AT&T's test yielded download speeds of around 28.87Mbps, while upload speeds hovered around the 10.4Mbps mark.
 According to AT&T, those are numbers that regular folk like you and I can expect to see when it flips the switch on its LTE coverage.